All Episodes

 That is correct, also.

-Mr. Gorbachev teared down this wall.
+Mr. Gorbachev, tear down this wall.

-All right, isn't it true that the Americans were doing everything they can do to spy on you guys?
+Isn't it true that the Americans were doing everything they can do to spy on you guys?

 Of course.

-I mean, I'm sorry to ask such a fundamental, almost ridiculous question.
+I'm sorry to ask such a fundamental, almost ridiculous question.

 Absolutely.

-Uh the the United States was always called the main adversary.
+The United States was always called the main adversary.

 And I don't think that has changed.

-You don't think it's changed.
+You don't think it's changed?

-You don't think there was any healing at the No, think about think about this one uh one incident that I that I mentioned when people ask me that.
+No, Think about this one incident that I mentioned when people ask me that.

-They were Morris and Lana Cohen.
+They were Morris and Lona Cohen.

-So they honored uh two top communist spies.
+So they honored two top communist spies.

 Enough said.